| | |

 Grate your carrots finely: No one wants crunchy bits in their pancakes.
 Use a fine grater and squeeze out any extra moisture.

-Use muffin rings: Totally optional but helpful if you want perfectly round stacks.
+Use muffin rings: Totally optional, but helpful if you want perfectly round stacks.
 Spray them well!

 Don’t skip the glaze: It takes the whole thing from cozy to café-level indulgent.

 Reheat for crisp edges: A toaster oven or skillet is best for reviving leftovers.
-Microwave works in a pinch but loses that fresh-off-the-pan magic.
+Microwave works in a pinch, but loses that fresh-off-the-pan magic.

 Storage: Store leftover pancakes in an airtight container in the fridge for up to 4 days.
-Reheat in a skillet or toaster oven for best texture.
+Reheat in a skillet or toaster oven for the best texture.

 More Pancake Recipes to try: